ishubd/computer-networking/networking/OSI-model.md

 # 6. Presentation layer

-This layer is all about formatting in a such a way that both parties will be able to read it.
+This layer is all about formatting in such a way that both parties will be able to read it.
 Application layer has given the data for network but the data is not in a format that the network can move.
 This layer is usually a part of an operating system (OS).

 - PDU - Data
 - Formatting, Data encryption/decryption, Compression/Expansion, Syntax